This website uses cookies to ensure you get the best experience on our website. Learn More.

 These colors in the center of the wheel are called primary colors.
 In the RYB color wheel, those are red, yellow, and blue.
 When you mix any two primary colors, you get secondary colors, which are green, orange, and violet.

 By combining one of the primary colors with one of the secondary ones, you will get tertiary colors.
 Among them are yellow-orange, yellow-green, red-orange, red-violet, blue-green, and blue-violet.
+This way, you can build a color theory quick reference sheet.

 Color terminology explained

 • Hue.
 Artists and designers often use this term interchangeably when they mean the term “color.”
-While the latter is used to describe all colors in general, including black, grey, and white, the term ”hue” refers to one of the primary or secondary colors on the color wheel as the base of the color we actually see.
+While the latter is used to describe all colors in general, including black, grey, and white, the term ”hue” refers to one of the primary or secondary colors on the color wheel as the base of the color we see.

 • Tint.
 Use this term when you need to describe a hue with white added to it.
-Tints may range from a slightly paler version of a given hue to the almost completely white with a dash of color.
+Tints may range from a slightly paler version of a given hue to almost completely white with a dash of color.

 • Shade.
 The opposite of tint, if short.
 This term represents a hue when you add different amounts of black to it.
-Imagine how colors in the room become darker and darker when you start dimming the lights.
+Imagine how the colors in the room become darker and darker when you start dimming the lights.
 Different shades of a hue may vary from a slightly darker version to almost black.

 • Tone.
 The effect of a “tone” represents variations of a certain hue but instead of adding pure white or black, you add a combination of two colors.
 Which is any grayscale color, excluding pure white or black.